 What a wild couple of weeks it has been.
-As I sit here in March 2020, the Coronavirus, also known as COVID-19, is spreading across the entire world.
-Major sports leagues are cancelled or suspended, toilet paper is almost non-existent, and any gatherings of 10 or more people are discouraged through May.
-My city of St. Louis currently has a stay-at-home order and the media coverage of the virus is all over the place.
+As I sit here in March 2020, the Coronavirus, also known as COVID-19, is spreading worldwide.
+Major sports leagues are canceled or suspended, toilet paper is almost non-existent, and any gatherings of 10 or more people are discouraged through May.
+My city of St. Louis currently has a stay-at-home order, and the media coverage of the virus is all over the place.

-Some people are taking “social distancing” seriously, while others are going about their lives like nothing has changed.
+Some people take “social distancing” seriously, while others live as if nothing has changed.
 Only time will tell the severity of this virus.
-We can all hope and pray that loss of life will be limited as a result of the measures we’re taking, but if we’re being honest, we may be looking at a loss of life in our country with totals in the six figures before the virus runs its course.
+We can all hope and pray that loss of life will be limited due to our measures, but if we’re honest, we may be looking at a loss of life in our country with totals in the six figures before the virus runs its course.

 There is a deep feeling of uneasiness across the world.
-The United States is right in the middle of this pandemic and New York continues to have an exponential increase of cases daily.
-The virus is spreading from the coasts to the Midwest and will be in most cities in a matter of days or weeks.
+The United States is right in the middle of this pandemic, and New York continues to have an exponential increase of cases daily.
+The virus spreads from the coasts to the Midwest and will be in most cities soon.

-All the sudden the economy feels like 2008 all over again.
+All of a sudden, the economy feels like 2008 all over again.
 I know this situation is different.
-The last was a financial crisis and this one a health crisis.
+The last was a financial crisis, and this one was a health crisis.
 Since this is a personal finance blog, I’m not going to speak about the health side of the pandemic.
-However, as someone who lived through 2008, I’m seeing similar patterns in the first couple weeks.
-Here are a few lessons learned from the 2008 recession that you may want to consider for today.
+However, as someone who lived through 2008, I see similar patterns in the first couple of weeks.
+So here are a few lessons learned from the 2008 recession that you may want to consider today.

 Living Through a Recession is Difficult

-One of my biggest worries with the historic bull run during the past 10 years is people have forgotten what it’s like to live through a recession.
-While this technically isn’t a recession yet since a recession requires two consecutive quarters of negative gross domestic product (GDP) growth, we’re most likely headed in that direction.
-If the current situation with COVID-19 turns into a longer recession, we will all know someone who loses a job, files for bankruptcy, forecloses on a home, or severs a relationship due to financial reasons.
-If predictions are true, we may know someone who falls victim to the virus as well.
+One of my biggest worries with the historic bull run during the past ten years is people have forgotten what it’s like to live through a recession.
+While this technically isn’t a recession yet, we’re most likely headed in that direction since a recession requires two consecutive quarters of negative gross domestic product (GDP) growth.

 See Related Post: A Young Family’s Guide to Building Generational Wealth